|Make||Avg. price||Min - max|

 The permanent solution is obviously better, and last longer.
 The exhaust is thankfully one of the parts of your vehicle that can be patched up quite easily.

 You can weld on a new piece, replace parts of it such as the exhaust pipe, muffler and tail-pipe when they become faulty, rather than replacing the entire system.
-The only thing you cannot repair is the catalyst which can only be replaced if it is defective.
+The only thing you cannot repair is the catalytic converter which can only be replaced if it is defective.

 There are many garages that has the equipment to weld exhausts, either by mounting an additional piece, new parts or a patch.
 You just have to be aware if it is worth it in the long run, as the entire exhaust system tends to be corroded evenly, so patching it together over and over again may be more expensive than replacing the whole thing.

-Often the mid-pipe, muffler and tail-pipe are assembled in one piece, as shown in the picture below.
+Often the centre section, muffler and backbox are assembled in one piece.

-If you want to give your car a more sporty look, you can fit a tailpipe, which comes in many different shapes and sizes to satisfy the flashiest of petrol heads.
+If you want to give your car a more sporty look, you can fit a new back box, which comes in many different shapes and sizes to satisfy the flashiest of petrol heads.

-The catalyst is usually the first part of the exhaust system, so as to clean the exhaust fumes as soon as possible.
-The catalyst receives the toxic exhaust gases, and filters them so that the remaining exhaust gases is relatively harmless to the environment, atmosphere, animals and humans.
+The catalytic converter is usually the first part of the exhaust system, so as to clean the exhaust fumes as soon as possible.
+The converter receives the toxic exhaust gases, and filters them so that the remaining exhaust gases is relatively harmless to the environment, atmosphere, animals and humans.

 If there are holes in the exhaust pipe after the catalytic converter, it is just going to be an annoying noise.
-The risk of toxic fumes in the cabin is reduced, but it will still be uncomfortable and possibly harmful.
+The risk of toxic fumes inside the car is reduced, but it will still be uncomfortable and possibly harmful.
 Exhaust gases are not dangerous, there are still rules for venting garages, but with the introduction of the catalytic converter the vehicle pollution is significantly reduced.

 MOT regulations for the exhaust is not that strict.
 The exhaust system may be patched and repaired in any way possible, and you may have created your own exhaust pipe, muffler, etc..